1. basic issues

 - or who do not care for most people,

-- the population as 3rd group
+- the population as third group

-- If interest groups, that stand for election in the group "population", can agree on common aims, then through them can be acted on economy more strongly, e.g. with regard to social issues, human rights, protection of environment, tax justice.
+- If interest groups, that stand for election in the third group, can agree on common aims, then through them can be acted on economy more strongly, e.g. with regard to social issues, human rights, protection of environment, tax justice.
 Such influence can be all the stronger the less such agreements are limited to individual companies.
 This is particularly important at the international level, where democracy is more difficult to implement.

 3. size of a company